katbates/london-bicycles/README.md

 ![useage_dashboard_image](useage_dashboard_image.png)

 ## Dataset
-The london_bicycles public dataset on BigQuery contains two tables (cycle_hires and stations) and has data for all rides between 2015 and 2022.
+The london_bicycles public dataset on BigQuery contains two tables (cycle_hires and stations) and has 83,000,000 rows of data for all rides between 2015 and 2022.

 ## Project use
 * Copy the SQL queries into BigQuery to run them